lee-zhg/update-private-portal/README.md

 1. As a standard feature, comments to this PR by other people should come to your email as well.

-## To post an event in AA private portal,
+## To post an event in AA private portal
 - I. Create a new blog
 - II.
 Add reference in AA private portal